pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

 ---
-title: Restore Data into TiDB in Kubernetes
+title: Import Data
-summary: Learn how to quickly restore data into a TiDB cluster in Kubernetes with TiDB Lightning.
+summary: Learn how to quickly import data with TiDB Lightning.
 aliases: ['/docs/tidb-in-kubernetes/dev/restore-data-using-tidb-lightning/']
 ---

-# Restore Data into TiDB in Kubernetes
+# Import Data

-This document describes how to restore data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://github.com/pingcap/tidb-lightning).
+This document describes how to import data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://github.com/pingcap/tidb-lightning).

 TiDB Lightning contains two components: tidb-lightning and tikv-importer.
 In Kubernetes, the tikv-importer is inside the separate Helm chart of the TiDB cluster.
 And tikv-importer is deployed as a `StatefulSet` with `replicas=1` while tidb-lightning is in a separate Helm chart and deployed as a `Job`.